Preregistration (science)

+Although the idea of preregistration is old, the practice of preregistering studies has gained prominence to mitigate certain issues that contribute to the replication crisis in scientific studies.
+Among others, these issues include publication bias and questionable research practices, such as p-hacking and HARKing.

 Types

 Standard preregistration

 In the standard preregistration format, researchers prepare a research protocol document prior to conducting their research.
 Ideally, this document indicates the research hypotheses, sampling procedure, sample size, research design, testing conditions, stimuli, measures, data coding and aggregation method, criteria for data exclusions, and statistical analyses, including potential variations on those analyses.
 This preregistration document is then posted on a publicly available website such as the Open Science Framework or AsPredicted.
-The preregistered study is then conducted, and a report of the study and its results is submitted for publication together with access to the (anonymised) preregistration document.
-This preregistration approach allows peer reviewers and subsequent readers to cross-reference the preregistration document with the published research article in order to identify (a) any “exploratory” tests that were not included in the preregistration document and (b) any suppressed tests that were included in the preregistered protocol but excluded from the final research report.
+The preregistered study is then conducted, and a report of the study and its results are submitted for publication together with access to the preregistration document.
+This preregistration approach allows peer reviewers and subsequent readers to cross-reference the preregistration document with the published research article in order to identify the presence of any opportunistic deviations of the preregistration that reduce the severity of tests.
+Deviations from the preregistration are possible and common in practice, but they should be transparently reported, and the consequences for the severity of the test should be evaluated.

 Registered reports

 The registered report format requires authors to submit a description of the study methods and analyses prior to data collection.
-Once the method and analysis plan is vetted through Stage 1 peer review, publication of the findings is provisionally guaranteed.
-The associated study is then conducted, and the research report is submitted to Stage 2 peer review.
-Stage 2 peer review confirms that the actual research methods are consistent with the preregistered protocol and that quality thresholds are met (e.g., manipulation checks confirm the validity of the experimental manipulation).
-Studies that pass Stage 2 peer review are then published regardless of whether the results are confirming or disconfirming, significant or nonsignificant.
+Once the theoretical introduction, method, and analysis plan has been peer reviewed (Stage 1 peer review), publication of the findings is provisionally guaranteed (in principle acceptance).
+The proposed study is then performed, and the research report is submitted for Stage 2 peer review.
+Stage 2 peer review confirms that the actual research methods are consistent with the preregistered protocol, that quality thresholds are met (e.g., manipulation checks confirm the validity of the experimental manipulation), and that the conclusions follow from the data.
+Because studies are accepted for publication regardless of whether the results are statistically significant Registered Reports prevent publication bias.
+Meta-scientific research has shown that the percentage of non-significant results in Registered Reports is substantially higher than in standard publications.

-Hence, both preregistration and registered reports involve creating a time-stamped non-modifiable public record of the study and analysis plan before the data is collected.
-However, the study and analysis plan is only subjected to a formal peer review before data collection in the case of registered reports.

-Specialised preregistration
+Specialized preregistration

 Preregistration can be used in relation to a variety of different research designs and methods, including: